 These shadow lengths increase and decrease as the astronauts move about in the area covered by the DAC.
-An explanation for this anomaly is that the two men are standing in such close proximity to a large artificial light source that as either one moves nearer to or further away from this light, the shadow of each astronaut changes accordingly—we have demonstarted this effect in What happened on the Moon?
+An explanation for this anomaly is that the two men are standing in such close proximity to a large artificial light source that as either one moves nearer to or further away from this light, the shadow of each astronaut changes accordingly – we have demonstrated this effect in What happened on the Moon?

-A typical example of converging shadows is to be found in the Apollo 17 record, in this instance Schmitt is raking what purports to be the lunar surface.
+An example of converging shadows is to be found in the Apollo 17 record (picture above), in this instance Schmitt is raking what purports to be the lunar surface.

-Look at his diagonal shadow (on the left of the frame, top picture) and compare it with the totally different horizontal shadows cast by the rocks on the upper right.
+Look at his diagonal shadow of Schmitt on the left of the frame, and compare it with the totally different horizontal shadows cast by the rocks on the upper right.
 Then notice the diagonal shadow cast by the rock middle right.

-Here to the left is a further photo from Apollo 17 where the shadow of the photographer and the shadow of the rock (at the top right of the image) are virtually at right angles.
+Another photo from Apollo 17 of a prominent astronaut's shadow virtually fills the frame where the shadow of the photographer astronaut and the shadow of the rock (at the upper right of the image) are virtually at right angles to one another.

 True whistle-blowing in action.

-Notice that the shadows from each item in the scene fall to the right of the photo, irrespective of the relative height or shape of each object.
+Then notice that all the shadows from each item in the sunlit scene (photo below) fall to the right of the image, irrespective of the relative height or shape of each object.

 On close examination the rocks themselves appear to be illuminated by a light source that is positioned more three-quarters to the rear, than side-on to the object, as indicated by the diagonal yellow line.
 This photograph is worth studying carefully.
 For more on this image, and the area contained in the white rectangle, please see Apollo anomalies and inconsistencies.